When a Hurricane Threatens

 Where can I monitor hurricanes and receive more information?

-The National Hurricane Center — operated by the National Oceanic and Atmospheric Administration (NOAA), a United States government agency, has an extensive Web site located at www.nhc.noaa.gov.
-It monitors hurricanes both in the Atlantic and Pacific oceans.
+The National Hurricane Center — operated by the National Oceanic and Atmospheric Administration (NOAA), a United States government agency, monitors hurricanes both in the Atlantic and Pacific oceans.
+Its extensive website can be found at www.nhc.noaa.gov.
+Information is also provided on Facebook and Twitter (@nhc_atlantic).

 Other resources include:

 - NOAA Key West National Weather Service Office

 - NWSKeyWest on Facebook